 2. Community Art Walks

 Local festivals can be fun.
-You should know up front that they are a lot of work and can be expensive.
+However, you should know up front that they are a lot of work and can be expensive.
 Not only will you need to have a significant amount of inventory, you’ll often have to pay the festival fees and insurance.
 If you choose to go this way, the right festival can be profitable.
 If you live in an area with a high amount of tourism, you have the potential to make good sales.

 4. Local Businesses